fadden/6502bench/SourceNotes.md

 # 6502bench Source Code Notes #

-All of the code is written in C# .NET, using the (free to download) Visual Studio Community 2019 IDE as the primary development environment.
-The user interface uses the WPF API.
+All of the code is written in C# .NET, using the (free to download) Visual Studio Community 2022 IDE as the primary development environment.
+The user interface uses the WPF API, targeted at .NET Framework 4.6.2.
 When installing Visual Studio, be sure to include ".NET Desktop Development".
+You may also need to install the .NET Framework 4.6.2 "Dev Pack" (as a separate download, or via the "individual components" tab in the Visual Studio Installer).

 The Solution file is called "WorkBench.sln" rather than "6502bench.sln" because some things in Visual Studio got weird when it didn't start with a